Decline Stage of the Product Life Cycle – How to Handle It

-There are brands that live like trees.
+Some brands live like trees.
 They are born to grow, go into force just to get old and die like all living things do.
-That’s a story about Kodak, for instance.
-Kodak was on the top of film-based photography until one little invention of digital photography made all its achievements insignificant.
-Kodak was still very good at making film — the problem was that the world moved forward with digital technology, and Kodak left on the sidelines of history with its outdated product.
+That's a story about Kodak, for instance.
+Kodak was at the top of film-based photography until the invention of digital photography made all its achievements insignificant.
+Kodak was still very good at making film — the problem was that the world moved forward with digital technology, and Kodak was left on the sidelines of history with its outdated product.

-But there are also brands that live like phoenixes.
+But some brands live like phoenixes.
 Facing the decline stage of the product life cycle, they reinvent themselves and become stronger year after year.
-Take Levi’s.
-The company has been around since 1873, and it’s still one of the world’s favorite jeans brands.
+Take Levi's.
+The company has been around since 1873 and is still one of the world's favorite jeans brands.
 Or IBM, a pioneering tech brand that is alive and kicking even though it has recently celebrated its centenary.
 Another example is the Harry Potter saga.
 Fifteen years since the first book of the saga was published, the Harry Potter brand, valued at over $15 billion, is still going strong despite all the controversies around its author.

-There are some things we can learn from Harry Potter brand strategy in terms of declining products recovery.
+We can learn some things from the Harry Potter brand strategy regarding declining product recovery.
 But first, let's remind ourselves what the product life cycle is.

 What are the product life cycle stages again?

-The product life cycle is a series of stages that products undergo from introduction to growth to maturity phase and eventual demise.
+The product life cycle is a series of stages that products undergo, from introduction to growth to maturity phase and eventual demise.
 The lifespan is different for each product.
 It can take a week or a month for one item, like some trendy necklace, and years or even decades for another.
-Warburtons, for example, has been existing since 1876.
+Warburtons, for example, have existed since 1876.

 There are four main product life cycle stages.

-When defining the growth stage it is marked by higher profits and wider recognition.
-Customers spot you among other manufacturers and the demand rises.
+- The growth stage is marked by higher profits and wider recognition.
+Customers spot you among other manufacturers, and the demand rises.
 Entrepreneurs introduce some adjustments or additional features.

-The longest of the stages the company pass-through is maturity stage.
-The sales rise to the highest point in their life cycle and the pace of progress slows down.
+- The longest of the stages the company passes through is the maturity stage.
+The sales rise to the highest point in their life cycle, and the pace of progress slows down.
 The competition is extremely aggressive.
 The need to keep up with the competitors motivates entrepreneurs to update product characteristics and roll out advancements.

-Declining stage of the product life cycle is the last in our list.
-The competition gets too high, the sales go down because of the latest technological inventions, changes in consumer needs, and the upcoming trends.
+- The declining stage of the product life cycle is the last on our list.
+The competition gets too high, and sales go down because of the latest technological inventions, changes in consumer needs, and upcoming trends.
 The sales rate falls until it stops being cost-effective for us to run the project.
-Nevertheless, there is still money to be made if you can handle it correctly.
+Nevertheless, money can still be made if you can handle it correctly.

 As we can see in the table below, the basic strategy for managing the product in a decline stage is to maintain it at minimum cost and eliminate the advertising and sales promotions.
 Sounds not quite a path to success, right?